ThingSet/thingset.github.io/docs/2a_general.md

 ## Data Structure

 All accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+The nodes of the tree structure are called data objects in this specification and correspond to the JSON object definition.

-Internal nodes are used to define paths or endpoints for data access.
-Actual data is stored in the leaf nodes and can be any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.
+Internal data objects are used to define paths or endpoints for data access.
+Actual data is stored in the leaf data object, which can contain any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.

-Each node is identified by a unique node ID and a name.
+Each data object in the tree is identified by a unique ID and a name.
 The ID can be chosen by the firmware developer.
-The name is a short case-sensitive ASCII string containing only alphanumeric characters, an underscore, dots or dashes without any whitespace characters.
-The underscore is only used to specify the unit of the data (if applicable, also see below).
-No additional underscore is allowed in the name and it should be unique per device at least for nodes that are used in publication messages.
+The name is a short case-sensitive ASCII string containing only alphanumeric characters, underscores or dashes without any whitespace characters.
+The underscore is only used to specify the unit of the data object (if applicable, also see below).
+No additional underscore is allowed in the name and the name should be unique per device at least for data objects that are used in publication messages.

-The numeric IDs are used to define the relations between nodes and to directly access data nodes in the binary protocol for reduced message size.
-For all interactions with users and in the text-based mode, only the node names and paths (consisting of multiple node names) are used.
+The numeric IDs are used to define the relations in the data structure and to directly access data objects in the binary protocol for reduced message size.
+For all interactions with users and in the text-based mode, only the object names and paths are used.

 ### Example